kevinhbhimani/EH-Drift/README.md

 ## Hardware Requirements

 - **CUDA-Enabled GPU**: GPU-accelerates the core computations in `ehdrift`, requiring a CUDA-enabled GPU.
-Users must specify their GPU architecture in the Makefile to align with their specific hardware capabilities.

 - **RAM and Storage**: Adequate RAM is essential for efficient data processing and simulation.
 The amount of available memory will influence the minimum grid size that can be effectively utilized in simulations.
 Additionally, ensure sufficient storage capacity for saving the optional density snapshots.

 ## Compiling the Program